MarieAugerMethe/InformedHSA/README.md

 The file is found in the `Covariates/HumanImpact` subfolder.
 The original data from Mu et al. (2021, 2022) is found on Figshare: https://figshare.com/articles/figure/An_annual_global_terrestrial_Human_Footprint_dataset_from_2000_to_2018/16571064
 We clipped it to be the area around the study area and changed the projection to EPSG:26910 (WGS 84 / UTM zone 10N).
-We rescaled the values to that they ranged from 0 to 1.
+We rescaled the values so that they ranged from 0 to 1.
 Using the R package `terra` we filled missing values on the coast using:

 ```
-# Original humanImpact is the clipped and transformed version of
+# The original humanImpact object is the clipped and transformed version of
 # the layer available via the link above.
 humanImpact <- focal(humanImpact, w = 9, fun = mean, na.policy = "only")
 humanImpact <- mask(humanImpact, land)